-As plantlets develop, place one stronger plantlet containing both shoots and vigorous roots onto individual plates of rooting medium under light for another 7-14 days [1].
+As plantlets develop, place one stronger plantlet containing both shoots and vigorous roots [1] onto individual plates of rooting medium under light for another 7-14 days [2].

-LAB MEDIA: To be provided by Authors: Shot of stronger plantlet, then plantlet being placed onto plate
+LAB MEDIA: To be provided by Authors: Shot of stronger plantlet on a plate

+LAB MEDIA: To be provided by Authors: Plantlet being placed onto plate

 Allow shoots that are not fully developed to be incubated on the same medium for another 1-2 weeks until they are ready to be moved to soil [1].

-LAB MEDIA: To be provided by Authors: Shot of not fully developed shoots and being placed back to box
+LAB MEDIA: To be provided by Authors: Still shot of not fully developed shoots

+LAB MEDIA: To be provided by Authors: Talent place the plate back to box

 As the plant becomes more vigorous, rinse the roots with tap water to remove agar [1].